EvaMaeRey/ay_2022_2_advanced_individual_study-/README.md

 Attempt to build your plot.
 For each decision, use a new line of code.
 Be prepared to talk about your decisions, we'll use the app:  https://sjspielman.shinyapps.io/line_by_line/.

-## User defined functions in R
+## Task 3.
+User defined functions in R

 Using functions in R lets us lighten our work.
 We can bundle up an idea that has several component steps as a single task.

-Take a simple example:  finding the mean.
+Take a simple example -- finding the mean.

-We can do this:
+We can do this as follows:

 ``` r
 sum(1:10)/length(1:10)